Michael-Desgalier/SMS-Remote/README.md

 - The first button's name
 - The second button's name
 - The third button's name
-- The refresh button's commands
+- The refresh button's command
-- The reset button's commands
+- The reset button's command